Edgenesis/shifu/docs/design/gateway/lwM2M-gateway.md

 ## LwM2M Gateway Design

-For LwM2M Gateway, it will as a LwM2M client to connect a server and it will handle all request from the server over the LwM2M protocol.
+For the LwM2M Gateway, it will use an LwM2M client to connect server, and it will handle all requests from the server over the LwM2M protocol.

 When a device enable the gateway feature, it will register to the gateway and the gateway will call the server to update the device info.
 Each device will have a unique ObjectId like `/33953` and their. instruction will be a instance of the ObjectId like `/33953/1`.